Trucks and construction vehicles

 Construction and building sites are a popular interest in the early childhood years, but some children are specifically attracted to construction vehicles and trucks.

-Extend this interest by exploring other forms of transport.
+Educators can extend this interest by exploring other forms of transport.
+Children who are interested in mechanics may like engineering.

 Construction vehicle names